 DIY Window Cleaner – All Natural Homemade Cleaning Supplies

 When we make ours, we use lemon essential oil.
 If you don’t like the scent of lemon, you can use any other than you want.
 I also like to use orange essential oil, grapefruit essential oil, lavender essential oil or basil essential oil.
 All of them provide the same type of cleaning power and work to help disinfect a bit too.
 For brand, it doesn’t matter.
-I personally prefer NOW Foods essential oils, because they’re inexpensive, but if you like the more expensive brands more, use whatever you have.
+I personally prefer NOW Foods essential oils (Six Dollar Family), because they’re inexpensive, but if you like the more expensive brands more, use whatever you have.

 Ready to see how easy this is?

 - Commercial spray bottle

 - 8 drops essential oil of your choice

 You’ll want to use a commercial spray bottle for this one.
 If you’re planning on making this up ahead of time, use a brown or blue spray bottle made for essential oils so that they aren’t affected by light and lose their properties.
 Using your funnel, pour the white vinegar into the spray bottle.
 Add the alcohol if you’re using it then top off with water.

 Once you’ve topped it off, add your essential oil, put the lid on and shake to combine.
 Spray on your windows and wipe clean like you would with a commercial cleaner.

 See?
 Easy as pie, right?
 So now I have to ask you…

 Why are you making your own cleaning supplies again?